 PIAAC will provide continuity with the 2006 Adult Literacy and Lifeskills Survey and 1996 International Adult Literacy Survey on core foundation skills such as literacy and numeracy.
 These surveys were also conducted by the OECD, and implemented in Australia by the ABS.
 Trend data will be made available in late 2013.

 Frequently Asked Questions

 PIAAC is expected to be conducted internationally every ten years.
 Fieldwork for PIAAC commenced internationally in late 2011, with the Australian survey carried out by the Australian Bureau of Statistics (ABS) between October 2011 and March 2012.

 The 2011 Australian sample included approximately 8,000 respondents.
 This sample size will enable international, national and state/territory comparisons to be made.

 What age range will be included for PIAAC?

 The OECD requires respondents to be aged between 16 and 65 years.
 The Australian sample consisted of respondents aged between 15 and 74 years, in order to align with ALLS, IALS and other national publications.

-For more information on the OECD’s direction of PIAAC, visit the OECD website.
+For more information on the OECD report and role in direction of PIAAC, visit the OECD website.

-For 2006 ALLS results, visit the Australian Bureau of Statistics website.
+For full Australian PIAAC results and 2006 ALLS results, visit the Australian Bureau of Statistics website.